aarongitlin/agv2/source/projects/case-study-els.md

 ##Create

 **Design**
-Our core team was made up of a superstar Project Manager, a Tech lead, my trusty design-partner Jess[link-to-jess], and myself.
+Our core team was made up of a superstar Project Manager, a Tech lead, my trusty design-partner [Jess](http://www.jessdale.com/), and myself.
 We worked in two week design sprints, quickly researching, sketching, and prototyping ideas to validate with the relevant professionals on the client’s side.

 <div class="image-wrapper large image-two-across box-shadow">
 	<img src="../images/ELS/sketch-1.jpg" />